-The determination will include but is not limited to the results on the WIDA ACCESS or other English proficiency test which are used to determine if the student is an English Language
+The determination will include but is not limited to the results on the WIDA ACCESS or other English proficiency test which are used to determine if the student is an English Language Assessment of bilingual students (cont'd)

 Learner (ELL) and in need of a bilingual assessments.
 English Language Learner students are given the WIDA ACCESS test every spring to determine their current English proficiency levels.